caglarturali/piyango/README.md

 - ### Draws

   Get the information for a specific draw.
 Returns the **latest draws for all games** if both `gameId` and `drawDate` is omitted, or returns the details of the **last draw** if only `drawDate` is omitted.
+  It supports performing multiple queries simultaneously when draw dates are provided as a comma-separated (",") list, without any additional characters in between dates.

   `GET https://dev.piyango.online/api/draws/?:gameId/?:drawDate`